ycechungAI/moderngl/docs/install/using-moderngl-in-ci.rst

 macOS
 -----

-You won't need any specialy configuration to run on macOS.
+You won't need any special configuration to run on macOS.